Function-Correcting $b$-symbol Codes for Locally $(\lambda, \rho,b)$-Functions: Introduction

-In Function-Correcting Codes (FCCs), the function plays a central role, as it determines the specific aspect or computation of the message that must be preserved during transmission.
+In function-correcting codes (FCCs), both the communication channel and the chosen function play a central role.
+They determine the specific aspect or computation of the message that must be preserved during transmission, as well as how errors affect this process and how redundancy should be added to ensure accurate recovery.
 Unlike classical error-correcting codes, which aim to recover the entire message despite the presence of errors, FCCs are designed to ensure the accuracy of a particular function applied to the message, even if parts of the message are corrupted.
 This change in focus places the function at the core of both the encoding and decoding processes.
 Moreover, FCCs open new directions in coding theory by enabling the design of codes tailored to the structure and significance of specific functions, rather than treating all message components uniformly.
 As a result, FCCs offer a powerful and adaptable approach with strong potential for both theoretical advancement and practical application.

-Given the notable advantage of function-correcting codes (FCCs) in minimizing redundancy, it is valuable to investigate their performance across different types of communication channels.
-Such studies can improve our understanding of FCCs and broaden their potential applications.
-In contemporary digital systems, the vast volume of data necessitates the use of high-density storage technologies.
-However, due to inherent physical limitations, these systems often produce outputs as overlapping pairs of consecutive symbols rather than individual symbols.
-To address the unique challenges posed by these conditions, the notions of symbol-pair read channels and $b$-symbol read channels have been developed, aiming to provide robust protection against errors occurring within symbol-pairs and $b$-symbols.The concept of symbol-pair read channels was first introduced by Cassuto and Blaum in \cite{symbol_pair}, and later extended to $b$-symbol read channels by Yaakobi et al. in \cite{b_symbol}.
+Function-correcting codes, as introduced in the breakthrough work by Lenz et al. \cite{Lenz2023}, offer a significant advantage in minimizing redundancy.
+Therefore, it is important to explore their performance across various types of communication channels using appropriate functions.
+The $b$-symbol read channel is a key candidate for the design of function-correcting codes, owing to its critical role in high-density data storage systems. $b$-symbol read channels have been developed, aiming to provide robust protection against errors occurring within symbol-pairs and $b$-symbols.
+The concept of symbol-pair read channels was first introduced by Cassuto and Blaum in \cite{symbol_pair}, and later extended to $b$-symbol read channels by Yaakobi et al. in \cite{b_symbol}.
 In a series of subsequent works \cite{Chen2022,Chen2025,Ding2018,Elishco2020,Luo2024,Song2018,Verma2025}, various bounds and coding-theoretic properties have been explored for these channels, deepening the theoretical foundation and guiding the design of efficient error-correcting codes tailored to these reading models.